vivaria/edisonrul.ing/docs/source/cards/m/major-riot.md

 ### Card Rulings

-●Both players reveal their hand while resolving Major Riot.
+*   Both players reveal their hand while resolving Major Riot.
-●The monster returned to your hand by your opponent's card effect is not included in the number of returned monsters.
+*   The monster returned to your hand by your opponent's card effect is not included in the number of returned monsters.
-●High-Level monsters can't be Set with Major Riot.
+*   High-Level monsters can't be Set with Major Riot.